darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

-An attempt to explain what is an Higher-Order component, why it is useful, why it is simple.
+An attempt to explain what is an Higher-Order Component, why it is useful, why it is simple.

+You may think first at Higher Order Function and you are right, it comes from Functional Programming concept where I am not expert :) and is a great alternative to the use of Mixins in the world of React.

 ## Mixins

-Before exploring what higher-order component are, let's recap what are mixins.
+Before exploring what is an higher-order component (HOC), let's recap what are mixins.

 Usage of mixins allows to extend a target object with some new properties or behaviours.

-A common mixin would be a logger :)
+A popular mixin would be a logger :)

 ```javascript
 // mixin